How anesthesia circle breathing systems work explained simply

 • Positive pressure ventilation

-• Advantages of circle system
+• Advantages of the circle system

 • Extra details on some of the components

-Let us make a circle breathing system !
+Let us make a circle breathing system!

 A “breathing system” is an arrangement of tubes and other components that transports gases between the anaesthetic machine and the patient.
 A very common breathing system used in anaesthesia is the “circle breathing system” and I will introduce its functioning to you.
 This breathing system has many advantages which we will discuss later.
 To make things easier, I will from now on, shorten “the circle breathing system ” to “circle system “.